AndreVarandas/dart-fortnite-api-wrapper/README.md

 Fortnite api wrapper is a dart library for interacting with the [FORTNITE-API](https://fortnite-api.com/).

+**Note**

+This is a work in progress and some features are not implemented yet.
+For now, please use example/main.dart as a guide.

 ## Use this package as a library

 ### 1. Depend on it